We take your privacy very seriously. Below you will find our policy.Learn More

 If a User contacts Streamlytics via the Site’s contact page, Streamlytics collects contact information including name and email address so that we may respond to the User’s inquiry.

 Streamlytics also works with third-party service providers, such as Google Analytics, which collect information about which site the User came from and Users’ use of the Site and our Services.
 Data collected via Google Analytics may be connected to other data that Streamlytics has about its Users.
 These third-party service providers may use tools such as Cookies to provide their services.
-These technologies may be used to assist Streamlytics in offering the Site, such as managing the content on the Site and understanding how Users interact with the Site.
+These technologies may be used to assist Streamlytics’ Service offerings on and for the Site, such as managing the content on the Site and understanding how Users interact with the Site.
 To learn more about how Google Analytics collects and processes data and the choices Users may have to control these activities, please visit http://www.google.com/intl/en/policies/privacy/partners

 *To review or update your contact or billing information maintained by Streamlytics, you can contact us via our contact form.